nextcloud/documentation/admin_manual/installation/appliance_installation.rst

 .. note:: You should write down your admin password, and make sure the login credentials are no longer displayed.
 Click the *[Hide Credentials]* button.
-   When using the ownCloud Proxy app, this Web page may be publicly visible.
+   When using the Nextcloud Proxy app, this Web page may be publicly visible.

-.. note:: Inside the VM, ownCloud runs with a default disk size of 40 GB and its own MySQL database.
-The ownCloud admin user is also a valid account on the Ubuntu system that runs inside the VM.
+.. note:: Inside the VM, Nextcloud runs with a default disk size of 40 GB and its own MySQL database.
+The Nextcloud admin user is also a valid account on the Ubuntu system that runs inside the VM.
 You can administer the VM via SSH.

 **For VMware**